Formal Groups and Invariant Differentials of Elliptic Curves: The elliptic curve

-The following example corrects the recurrence relation in Theorem 1.2 of \cite{Rhoadespadiccombinatorial}. \begin{Example} The invariant differential of the elliptic curve $E:y^2=x^3+a_6$ is

-Therefore, $\displaystyle t_p= 0$ if $p\not\equiv 1$ mod $6$, and $\displaystyle t_p\equiv {\frac{p-1}{2}\choose\frac{p-1}{6}}a_6^{(p-1)/6}$ if $p\equiv 1$ mod $6$. \end{Example} \begin{Remark} Given Theorem \ref{thm:family1} and Theorem \ref{thm:family2}, one can produce a large number of congruence relations relating combinatorial objects to coefficients of modular forms, and congruences satisfied by the combinatorial quantities themselves.
-All one needs is applying these theorems and Atkin-Swinnerton Dyer congruences to different families of elliptic curves described by Weierstrass equations of the form given in \S 3 and \S4.
+\begin{Remark} Given Theorem \ref{thm:family1} and Theorem \ref{thm:family2}, one can produce a large number of congruence relations relating combinatorial objects to coefficients of modular forms, and congruences satisfied by the combinatorial quantities themselves.
+All one needs is applying these theorems and Atkin-Swinnerton-Dyer congruences to different families of elliptic curves described by Weierstrass equations of the form given in \S 3 and \S4.

 For example, elliptic curves with $n$-torsion points are parametrized by Tate's normal form.
 In other words, an elliptic curve $E_n/\Q$ with a rational $n$-torsion point $(0,0)$, $n\ge 4$, is described by the following Weierstrass equation